Nandan108/dto-toolkit/docs/BuiltInCasters.md

 **Arguments:** `string $characters = " \n\r\t\v\x00", string $where = 'both'`

 Trims whitespace (or specified characters) from the string.
 Throws a `CastingException` if the input is not stringable.

----

-### CastTo\Uppercase

-Converts a string to uppercase.
-Throws a `CastingException` if the input is not stringable.